tin2tin/PrevizCameraTools/README.md

 A proof of concept script - Version: 0.1

+Previz Camera Tools lets Blender Video Editor control the camera selection in the 3D View.
+Which makes it possible to edit the clip timings in the same screen and at the same time as cameras and everything else in the 3D Viewport.

  # Run the script
  1. Run the script in the text-editor in Blender.
  2. Find the functions in the bottom of the right-hand-side